iftekharalammithu/car_dealer/README.md

 ### => Swiper

-[Swiper](src\components\classified\ClassifiedView.tsx) is the most modern free and open source mobile touch slider with hardware accelerated transitions and amazing native behavior.
+[Swiper](src/components/classified/ClassifiedView.tsx) is the most modern free and open source mobile touch slider with hardware accelerated transitions and amazing native behavior.
 Use it on websites, web apps, and mobile native/hybrid apps.

 ### => fslightbox-react

-[fslightbox-react] (src\components\classified\ClassifiedView.tsx) An easy to use but powerful plug-in for displaying various types of sources—such as images, HTML videos, or YouTube videos—in a clean overlying box.
+[fslightbox-react](src/components/classified/ClassifiedView.tsx) An easy to use but powerful plug-in for displaying various types of sources—such as images, HTML videos, or YouTube videos—in a clean overlying box.
 Supports, among others, captions, thumbnails, and zooming.
 Present a single source or create a beautiful gallery with a stylish lightbox without jQuery.

+### => react-tooltip

+[react-tooltip](src/components/classified/ActionButtons.tsx) A react tooltip is a floating react element that displays information related to an anchor element when it receives keyboard focus or the mouse hovers over it.